 Xiahou Dun, a heroic soldier in ancient China, was famous for his one-eyed appearance.
 Let’s appreciate how Dr Yibin Ni analyses the artistic presentations of this character on Chinese antique porcelain, woodblock print and other art forms, in association with comparable figures in Western culture.

-image above: close-up, porcelain dish, overglaze enamelled decoration, Qing dynasty (1644 – 1911), courtesy of Qingzhou Municipal Museum
+image above: porcelain dish (detail) with overglaze enamelled decoration, Qing dynasty (1644-1911), courtesy of Qingzhou Municipal Museum

 A Qing-dynasty enamelled dish has this intensely dramatic scene as its decorative theme.
 The porcelain painter chose the climactic moment with Xiahou’s hand pulling the arrow out of his eye socket.
 The enemy archer opposite him is still holding the bow in front of him with his right hand pulling back as if he had just released the lethal arrow.
 In the 14th-century popular historical novel Romance of the Three Kingdoms (三国演义), Xiahou had no sooner swallowed his eyeball than he charged at the archer and sent his spear into his face.

 A comparable artistic treatment of such a spine-chilling spectacle is found on the David d’Angers’ marble statue of Wounded Philopoemen in the Louvre.
 Philopoemen, reputed as the ‘last of the Greeks’, was a brilliant general of the Greek army.
 When his thigh was pierced by an enemy javelin during the Battle of Sellasia, he stoically pulled broken section out on the spot.